EseneLydia/learning-git/ReadME.md

 STEP 2: Then i installed it on my PC and followed the installation instructions to complete the installation

 STEP 3: I configured git to my PC by adding my username and email globally

+STEP 4: Learn how to initialize git to a folder

+STEP 5: Learn how to check the git status and also add a file so that it can be tracked by git